Community Legal Information Clinic

 Frequently Asked Questions

-1. Q: Where do I find documents to file for a restraining order?
+Q: How can I file for a restraining order?

-A: There are four types of restraining order packets.
-You can access the forms for each one by clicking below on the one you want to file.
-General information about temporary restraining orders can be found in CAL.
-CIV.
-PROC.
-CODE § 513.010.
+A: You can find information on how to file and access the forms for each one by clicking below on the one you want to file.

 1. Domestic Violence(opens in new window)

-The forms for the restraining order packets listed here are available either through the Judicial Council of California website or from the Self-Help Assistance and Referral Program in Butte County, known as SHARP.
-SHARP is located in the Superior Court of CA, County of Butte, North Courthouse in Chico, and is available M-F 8:30-4PM by phone at (530) 532-7015.
+The forms for the restraining order packets listed here are available either through the Judicial Council of California website(opens in new window) or from the Self-Help Assistance and Referral Program in Butte County, known as SHARP.
+SHARP(opens in new window) is located in the Superior Court of CA, County of Butte, North Courthouse in Chico, and is available Monday-Friday 8:30AM-4:00PM by phone at (530) 532-7015.

-A: The Community Legal Information Clinic (CLIC) staffs paralegal interns, NOT attorneys, who can assist in helping you complete court forms.
+A: The Community Legal Information Clinic (CLIC) staffs paralegal interns who can assist in helping you complete court forms.
 Contact the CLIC office at (530) 898-4354 to schedule a meeting with a paralegal intern.

-3. Q: The Judicial Council of California, states that there are 3 key steps to take if someone is not abiding by a restraining order.
+Q: What are 3 key steps to take if someone is not abiding by a restraining order?

 A: Those steps include: